AristidesAI/GhostAI/README.md

 - AI animations with dynamic speed and correct sprite flipping.
 - A smooth camera that follows the player.

-#### What needs to be implemented in this build for further testing, Not the full functionalty:
+#### Build 2.0.1 What needs to be implemented in this build for further testing, Not the full functionalty:
 - AI functionality described below - In future builds we will implement a difficulty setting so this should be considered when implementing the AI in this build
 - Procedural Maze Generation Functionality as described below
 - Tagging mechanic, Tagging button, a scoring system to count the number of NPC AI Players that the Human Player has Tagged